KruthikaTS/Ai_intern/README.md

-# NAS Data Analysis Dashboard
+# Healthcare Data Analysis Dashboard

 This is a Streamlit-based dashboard for analyzing Healthcare Datasets.
 It allows users to upload one or multiple CSV/XLSX files and provides interactive visualizations for diagnoses, medications, images, referrals, and demographic stratifications.